 ABSENCES

-Lectures: We do not take attendance so there is no need to notify us.
+Lectures: There is no need to notify us of absence.
 We recommend that you get good notes from someone who came to class.

 Exams: If a serious emergency prevents you from taking an exam you must do the following: